jecklgamis/gatling-scala-example/README.md

 ## Running Test as Kubernetes Job

-This assumes you have a basic knowledge of [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/) and a have access to a Kubernetes cluster.
+This assumes you have a basic knowledge on [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/) and a have access to a Kubernetes cluster.
 This usually means you have a properly configured `kubectl` config (`~/.kube/config`).
 Also ensure you have Python 3 installed.